robin850/dojo-rails/README.md

 ### Troubleshooting

-One of the worst flaw of the use of dojo-rails and Coffeescript together is that sometimes, Dojo defines functions which are reserved keyword in Coffeescript such as `then` with `dojo/request` or the `dojo/on` module that you will certainly name `on`.
+One of the worst problem when you use dojo-rails and Coffeescript together is that sometimes, Dojo defines functions which are reserved keyword in Coffeescript such as `then` with `dojo/request` or the `dojo/on` module that you will certainly name `on`.
 Except rename modules, there is no real solution such as for the `then` function.
-If you have a solution, please let me know!
+If you have a solution, **please let me know**!

 ## Special thanks